Red-breasted sapsucker: Description

 Adults have a red head and upper chest; they have a white lower belly and rump.
 They are black on the back and wings with bars; they have a large white wing patch.
-The norther birds, race S. r. ruber, have yellow bars on the back and yellow upper belly.
-The southern birds, race S. r. daggetti, have white bars on the back and a pale belly.
+The northern birds, subspecies S. r. ruber, have yellow bars on the back and yellow upper belly.
+The southern birds, subspecies S. r. daggetti, have white bars on the back and a pale belly.
 The wing barring is white in both variants.

 These birds make various noises; their vocalizations include a variety of chatter, squeals, and scream-like calls, and they also drum with their bills on various surfaces.
 Many of these noises serve to establish territory and attract a mate.
 This is in addition to the noise made by drilling holes for feeding and by excavating nest cavities.

 Distribution and habitat

 Red-breasted sapsuckers breed from southeast Alaska and British Columbia south through the Pacific Coast Ranges of western Washington and Oregon and northern California.

-The breeding habitat is usually forest that includes pine, hemlock, Douglas-fir, fir, and spruce, though they are known to use other woodland habitats.
+The breeding habitat is usually forest that includes pine, hemlock, Douglas fir, fir, and spruce, though they are known to use other woodland habitats.
 They prefer old-growth forest.
 They require living trees to provide the sap on which they feed.

 Migration

-The birds that breed in northen part of the range migrate south in the winter, and individuals that breed in inland and upland locales often move to the coastal lowlands in winter, where the weather is milder.
+The birds that breed in the northern part of the range migrate south in the winter, and individuals that breed in inland and upland locales often move to the coastal lowlands in winter, where the weather is milder.
 Winter habitat can be deciduous or coniferous woodland.
-This species’ winter range extends south to Baja California in Mexico.
+This species' winter range extends south to Baja California in Mexico.

 Behaviour and ecology

 Feeding

-A sapsucker's tongue is adapted with stiff hairs for collecting the sap.
+A sapsucker's tongue is adapted with stiff hairs for collecting sap.
 Red-breasted sapsuckers visit the same tree multiple times, drilling holes in neat horizontal rows.
 A bird will leave and come back later, when the sap has started flowing from the holes.
 Repeated visits over an extended period of time can actually kill the tree.
 The insects attracted to the sap are also consumed, and not only by sapsuckers.
 Rufous hummingbirds, for example, have been observed to follow the movements of sapsuckers and take advantage of this food source.

 Breeding

 Red-breasted sapsuckers nest in tree cavities.
-They begin work on creating a nest hole in a dead tree, usually a deciduous tree, in April or May, and produces one brood per breeding season.
-The female lays 4-7 pure white eggs.
+They begin work on creating a nest hole in a dead tree, usually a deciduous tree, in April or May, and produce one brood per breeding season.
+The female lays 4 to 7 pure white eggs.
 Both parents feed the young, and the fledglings leave the nest at 23–28 days old.
 The nest cavity is not reused.